 Sulfur-based creams aren’t anything new in dermatology - topical sulfur has anti-inflammatory properties and can be used for a variety of skin conditions.

-One study found that peeling sessions with pyruvic acid and MSM improved skin elasticity and wrinkling.
+One study found that peeling sessions with pyruvic acid and MSM, a sulfur-containing compound, improved skin elasticity and wrinkling.
 Combinations of MSM with other nutrients in the same study demonstrated improvements with flushed skin and other conditions.

 A quick note on MSM’s hair benefits: while YouTube and marketing sites are full to the brim with MSM-praising videos and articles, there haven’t been any significant studies conducted with humans on MSM’s impact on hair growth and hair health.